 Ultimately, banks and lenders want to cut their losses, and they’ll do whatever is in their financial interest, first and foremost.

 So if you do decide to pursue a short sale, you’ll need to make a strong case for yourself or you’ll likely be denied.
-Though the volume of short sales is picking up, it won’t always be an option.
+Though the volume of short sales picked up quite a bit post-crisis, it won’t always be an option.
 Make sure you consider all of your alternatives before making the huge decision to sell your home.

 Read more: Short sale waiting periods.